 - In the bowl of a stand mixer (or you can mix and knead by hand), combine milk mixture and yeast mixture.
 Stir in egg (be sure it is not cold!).

-- With the mixer on low speed and the dough hook on, gradually add in flour until a soft dough ball forms.
+- With the mixer on low speed and the dough hook on, gradually add in just enough flour so that a soft dough ball forms.
 It should be soft and slightly tacky, but not sticky.

 - Drizzle some oil over a large glass bowl.
 Place dough ball in bowl, and turn so that the dough is lightly coated in oil.
 Cover with plastic wrap and a towel if desired.
 Let sit in a warm, draft-free place for 1.5 hours or until doubled in size (the inside of the microwave or the oven with the light on are great options!)